thegiftofgabes/fantasypunk-netlify/content/quickstart/_08-backgrounds.md

 ## The Contender

+There's nothing simpler than direct confrontation.
+It is your element.

-Your element is confrontation, whether it is to guard and protect, to seize and overcome, or to resist and rebel.
+Whether to guard and protect, to seize and overcome, or to resist and rebel, all you need to do is figure out the boundary between the **you** and the **them**.
+Now things come into sharp focus and you know exactly what to do.

 **Unique trait** (choose one or roll 1d6): disciplined, nimble, tough, cunning, callous, indomitable.

-**Burdens:** a WEAPON or your BARE HANDS; something UNBREAKABLE; something VULNERABLE; two other things.
+**Burdens:** a WEAPON or your BARE HANDS; something you think is UNBREAKABLE; something VULNERABLE; two other things.

 ## The Privileged